haapjari/repository-search-api/README.md

 ## TODO

+- Priority is now to get the Dockerfile working.
 - Calculating Code Lines of a Library.
 - Dockerfile
     - Unable to Create Post Request from inside the container, getting `x509: certificate signed by unknown authority` error.